 A commonly used system is a septic tank.
 These are large and important systems which need to be installed or removed properly because of the expense to the home owner and the danger to the environment if they fail.

 How a Septic Tank Works

 The idea of a septic tank is fairly simple.
-Household waste from sinks, toilets, etc. is pipped down to the septic tank in which it stays for roughly 24 hours.
+Household waste from sinks, toilets and washing machines is pipped down to the septic tank where it stays for roughly 24 hours.
 During this time the tank breaks down the waste as much as possible and separates solids from liquids.
 The liquids are sent out through a drainage system, while the solids remain to further decompose turning into a layer of sludge.
 This sludge in a septic system must regularly be pumped out.

 The process for installing a septic tank begins with soil testing.
 The inspection will be looking to determine the specifics of the water waste system your home needs.
 Once that is determined, the soil will be tested to see how well it drains.
 This is done to avoid the uncomfortable situation of having a sewage pond in your backyard because your soil is impermeable.
 All of this information will be used to prepare a comprehensive plan to determine what the requirements of the tank are.
 Once this is done excavation can start.

 As the contractor begins the excavation process he will closely follow the specific plan which has been developed.
 Depths are mostly dependent on obtaining gravity to move the flow from the house to the tank.
 Traditionally, a two percent slope is required from house to tank.
 A minimum of six inches of soil is required to cover the tank.
 Excavation for the drain field trenches will occur later.

 Massachusetts Title 5 Regulations